Written by: Jeanne Pizarro, International Student & Scholar Advisor, DSO/ARO (she/her)

-- This year the Internal Revenue Service (IRS) and the Missouri Department of Revenue (DOR) have extended the tax filing deadline!
-You must mail your 2020 tax return and documentation to the IRS and appropriate state tax offices by May 17, 2021.
+- You must mail your 2021 tax return and documentation to the IRS and appropriate state tax offices by April 18, 2022.

 - IRS Free File lets you prepare and file your federal tax return online for free.
 You can file at an IRS partner site with the IRS Free File Program or use Free File Fillable Forms.
 It is safe, easy, and free.